03. Python principles, ROS Publisher, ROS Subscriber

 Let's start a

-and then examine the topic, with which we can control.
-In two separate terminal windows:ros2 run turtlesim turtlesim_node
+turtlesim_nodeand then examine the topic, with which we can control.
+In two separate terminal windows:ros2 run turtlesim turtlesim_noderos2 topic list ros2 topic info /turtle1/cmd_vel ros2 interface show geometry_msgs/msg/TwistOr use

 -